nikoloza/articles/devtools/sublime-goodies.md

 ===

 #### Let it scroll more after the ending line:
-Gives window screen sized extra scrollable area which is kinda cool
+Gives a screen sized extra scrollable area which is kinda cool

     "scroll_past_end": true